dcodeIO/PSON/README.md

 #### Progressive
-* `new PSON.ProgressivePair([initialDictionary: Array.<string>])` constructs a new progressive encoder and decoder pair with a automatically filling keyword dictionary
+* `new PSON.ProgressivePair([initialDictionary: Array.<string>])` constructs a new progressive encoder and decoder pair with an automatically filling keyword dictionary
 * `PSON.exclude(obj: Object)` Excludes an object's and its children's keywords from being added to the progressive dictionary
-* `PSON.include(obj: Object)` Undoes the above
+* `PSON.include(obj: Object)` Undoes the former

 #### Static
 * `new PSON.StaticPair([dictionary: Array.<string>])` constructs a new static encoder and decoder pair